 A number of optional extracurricular activities are offered as part of the program.
 Students will explore the ancient and modern wonders of the Peloponnese on a weekend trip with tours to ancient Mycenae and the beautiful city of Nafplion.
-During the week participants will be offered to visit summer highlights of Athens, such as tours to the historical center of Athens, a plethora of museums and finally entertaining activities such as shows at the outdoor Dora Stratou Dancing Theater or to watch a movie at the awarded open air Cine Thiseion.
-Excursions include the Cape Sounion, with swimming and a view of the sunset at the Temple of Poseidon.
+Excursions include the Cape Sounion with a tour at the Temple of Poseidon and a professional lead tour on the history of geology.
+During their stay participants will be offered to visit summer highlights of Athens, such as tours to the historical center of Athens, a plethora of museums and finally entertaining activities such as a lesson on Greek traditional dance and performance at the outdoor Dora Stratou Dancing Theater or to watch a movie at the awarded open air Cine Thiseion.

 We welcome applicants from a wide range of liberal art studies, such as archaeology, art history and cultural studies, museum studies, arts administration and fine arts after completion of at least their sophomore year.

-1.600 euros, inclusive of all fieldtrips in Athens, workshops, welcome and farewell receptions, as well as teaching materials and assistance.
+Tuition fees are charged for the program.
+10% of the Participants are eligible for scholarships.
+Tuition fees are 1.600 euros, inclusive of all study visits in Athens museums, sites and workshops, welcome and farewell receptions, as well as teaching materials and research assistance.

-A declaration of your participation in fieldtrips and other optional activities must be made by 1 April 2018 .
+A declaration of participation in optional fieldtrips and other activities must be made by 1 April 2019 .